scholarslab/scholarslab.github.io/collections/_posts/2013-10-09-forming-norming-storming-performing.md

 layout: post
 slug: forming-norming-storming-performing
 title: 'Forming, Norming, Storming & Performing '
-categories:
+category: blog
+tags:
 - Grad Student Research
-tags:
-- group performance
 - praxis program
-- Tuckman Model
 ---

 This is my first time on a group project of this nature and as the project begins to take shape I am reminded of "The Tuckman Model."
 Created by Bruce Tuckman in 1965, I can't help but see the relevancy even though his findings are nearly fifty years old.
 For those unfamiliar with this article, here is a lovely image of his main points borrowed from [SHIFT-IT Coach](http://www.shift-it-coach.com/tag/tuckman-model/) (however the "adjourning" stage wasn't part of the original 1965 model, that part wasn't added until the 1970s).